 Top SUGOi Cold Weather Jacket

-The Mizuno Static Breath jacket features a reflective design with thumbholes, water resistance, and moisture wicking.
-It is a comfortable piece of apparel that makes use of a wind-resistant shell.
+The SUGOi Firewall jacket features wind-resistance fabric and an adjustable hood for maximum protection from the wind.
+It is a comfortable piece of apparel that makes use of a warm and wind/rain-proof design.

 You’ll stay warm on the run without feeling weighed down.
-The jacket’s outer shell is lightweight and fused with Breath Thermo for extra warmth.
+The jacket’s outer shell is lightweight and fused with S-Tek Lite insert for extra moisture-wicking power.

-- Lightweight design combines outer shell with thermal lining
+- Lightweight design combines outer shell with moisture-wicking lining

 The Nike Aeorlayer jacket combines quilted insulation with woven fabric to create a warm, lightweight jacket.